0xstoryhunt/wrapper-sdk/README.md

 # Overview

-The `@storyhunt/sdk` provides tools to interact with Uniswap V3-like functionality on the Story Odyssey Testnet.
+The `@storyhunt/wrapper-sdk` provides tools to interact with StoryHunt V3-like functionality on the Story Odyssey Testnet.
 It enables:

-- Finding liquidity routes and executing token swaps on Uniswap V3 pools.
+- Finding liquidity routes and executing token swaps on StoryHunt V3 pools.
 - Approving tokens for the V3 Swap Router or Non-Fungible Position Manager.
 - Adding liquidity to V3 pools with customizable price ranges.
 - Managing token balances, allowances, and other utilities.

-All functions, types, and constants can be accessed by importing from `@storyhunt/sdk`.
+All functions, types, and constants can be accessed by importing from `@storyhunt/wrapper-sdk`.

 This SDK works in Node.js and browser environments, provided the necessary environment variables and credentials are set.